 - A Sanskrit prashasti that praises Delhi Sultan Ghiyasuddin Balban tells that he was the ruler of a vast empire that stretched from Bengal in the east to Ghazni in Afghanistan in the west and included all of South India (Dravida).

 - There were considerable conflicts between various states.
 And the people of different regions fled from his armies.

 - When the Mughal Empire declined in the 18th century, it led to the re-emergence of regional states.

-- Amir Khusrau noted in 13th century many different languages in every region of this land: Lahori, Kashmiri, Dvarsamudri, Telengani, Gujari, Awadhi and Hindawi.
+- Amir Khusrau noted in the 13th century, many different languages in every region of this land: Lahori, Kashmiri, Dvarsamudri, Telengani, Gujari, Awadhi and Hindawi.

 - He claimed that only Sanskrit did not belong to any region.
-It was an old language which common people did not know only the Brahmans knew.
+It was an old language that common people did not know; only the Brahmans knew.